joholl/sokratischer-weg-logo/README.md

 You can download the latest logo as rendered `.png` files: go to the [Github Actions](https://github.com/joholl/sokratischer-weg-logo/actions/workflows/publish.yml), select the latest run and download _Sokratischer Weg Logo_.

+When a tag is pushed, GitHub Actions will also automatically release the rendered logo.